AUTOIMMUNE & INFLAMMATION

 • Anxiety

-Medical: These may include pathogens.
-“Helicobacter pylori (H. pylori), is the bacteria that causes stomach ulcers, and is an unrecognized Hashimoto’s trigger in patients,” says Dr. Sharma.
+• Medical: There are pathogens like H pylori that can cause stomach ulcers are now known to be an easily overlooked trigger for Hashimoto's.
 An illness can also trigger the disease, as can hormonal fluctuations, which is one reason why the disease may disproportionately affect women.

 You’ll want to work with a doctor who can spend time with you to find what sets off your Hashimoto’s disease.
 “We have to figure out each individual’s reason for why they have these autoimmune antibodies in the first place,” says Dr. Sharma.
 Identify what might have happened in your life to lead to the flare, and then hone in on those factors to better manage symptoms throughout a flare—and help you feel your best.
 These are some ways Parsley Health’s doctors work with members to help them manage increased antibody formation and inflammation that leads to flares.